 In some dictionaries, the word comforter is used as a synonym for duvet.
 But the fact is, they are not the same.
 They are two different types of bedding.

 Duvets can provide warmth and comfort, yet surprisingly they are also lightweight.
 Most duvets have a white or off-white colour.
 It is cheaper and easier to change the look and style of your bedding by using a duvet cover.
 There’s no need to launder the duvet often; all you have to do is wash the duvet cover frequently.
 If you want something fluffier, then you should go for duvets rather than comforters.
-If you want to have easier and simpler bedding, then choose the European style.

-On the other hand, comforters are flatter, hence you must layer them with blankets especially during the winter season.
+On the other hand, comforters are flatter, hence you must layer them with blankets, especially during the winter season.
 Since it does not have a protective cover, it is a must to wash them regularly.
-If you want to change the look and style of your bedding, then you have to entirely change the comforter because it has no cover.
+If you want to change the look and style of your bedding, then you have to change the comforter because it has no cover.
 A comforter is a good option for people who don’t want to use a separate cover.

 So, which is better: a duvet or a comforter?
-Some people prefer duvets because they can easily change the style of their bedding and they don’t have to wash the duvets more often because it has a cover.
+Some people prefer duvets because they can easily change the style of their bedding and they don’t have to wash their duvets more often because it has a cover.
 But for others who are looking for simplicity, then the best choice for them are comforters.

-How to Choose a Duvet
+How to Choose a Duvet?

-Choosing your Comfort Level
+Choosing Your Comfort Level

 If you prefer to sleep in a warmer environment, then a heavier fill can make you feel more comfortable.
 However, if a cooler atmosphere makes you feel cosier, then you should go for a lighter fill.